yaideltg/dowser/README.md

      $ chmod u+x Install
      $ ./Install

-When installation ends type:

-     $ source dowserinit

-However, If you have some issues launching Dowser please check your Dowser program location:

-You need to export the Dowser program location to your PATH.
+When installation ends, you need to export the Dowser program location to your PATH.
 For BASH, edit your .bashrc or .bash_profile file typing:

      export DOWSER=   # put here the Dowser absolute installation path export DOW_MACH=linux